 Middleton-based multi-instrumentalist Thomas Wincek is probably best recognized as the production wizard and keyboardist behind Volcano Choir, a side project between Milwaukee experimentalists Collections Of Colonies Of Bees (a band Wincek recently quit) and Bon Iver’s Justin Vernon.
 However, Wincek has recently shifted the brunt of his focus into his baby—Madison’s All Tiny Creatures, which sews elements of classical minimalism, electronica, and neo-folk into a cozy blanket of otherworldy avant-pop tunes.
 Organic cuts of raw tracks from drummer Ben Derickson, wandering basslines from Matt Skemp, and odd-time guitar melodies via Andy Fitzpatrick are snipped up and jammed through Wincek’s IDM lens and blended seamlessly with Steve Reich-esque synth meanderings and soaring vocals.
-With Creatures’ new album, Harbors, coming out in January on Hometapes, The A.V.
+With Creatures’ new album, Harbors, coming out in January on Hometapes, and Wincek’s last Madison show with Bees coming to the Memorial Union on Oct.
+9, The A.V.
 Club thought this would be as good a time as any to sit down with the keyboardist to discuss collaborating with Justin Vernon, quitting Bees, and listening to Flavor Flav ramble.

 The A.V.
-Club: Was Saturday's show in Madison both yours and Jon Mueller’s last show with Collections Of Colonies Of Bees?
+Club: Will your upcoming show on the Terrace be both yours and Jon Mueller’s last show with Collections Of Colonies Of Bees?

 Thomas Wincek: Technically, no. Our last show is going to be in Japan.
 Volcano Choir and Bees are going to Japan in November.
 Originally, Jon said he was gonna stop after that and I decided that this would be a good point for me to stop, too.